fresns/docs/language-pack/en.md

     "contentTopComment": "Top Comment",
     "contentCommentCountDesc": "comments",
-    "contentCommentNotPublic": "Comments are only visible to the creator of the post", "contentCommentVisibilityRuleTip": "Comments are beyond the visible period, No longer displayed."
+    "contentCommentNotPublic": "Comments are only visible to the creator of the post", "contentCommentVisibilityRuleTip": "Comments are beyond the visible period, No longer displayed.", "getLocation": "Get Location",
-}
+    "getLocationError": "Your device does not support location or refuses authorization" }
 ```